 Title:

+Propensity-weighted prognostic associations of hypercapnia by Arterial and Venous Blood Gas: A retrospective, multicenter health records study

 Introduction:

 Arterial blood gases (ABGs) are considered the gold standard for assessing acid-base balance, oxygenation and ventilation status, and remain essential in the management of hypercapnic respiratory failure.
 However, obtaining an ABG can be uncomfortable for patients, time-consuming and technically challenging, often requiring multiple attempts.
-Potential complications include arterial injury, thrombosis, air or clotted blood embolism, arterial occlusion, hematoma, and aneurysm formation.
+Potential complications from ABGs include arterial injury, thrombosis, air or clotted blood embolism, arterial occlusion, hematoma, and aneurysm formation.
 1

+Given these challenges with ABGs, clinicians have increasingly looked to venous blood gases (VBGs) as an alternative.
 Hypercapnia results from lungs’ inability to adequately remove carbon dioxide from the bloodstream, leading to its accumulation.
 On ABG, hypercapnia is defined as greater than 45 mmHg while on VBG, hypercapnia is usually defined as greater than 50 mmHg.
-VBGs are increasingly used in emergency settings as a screening tool for hypercapnia due to ease of collection and reduced risk, though they are less precise in measuring arterial pCO₂ pCO2 compared with ABGs.
+VBGs are increasingly being used as a screening tool for hypercapnia due to ease of collection and reduced risk, though they are less precise in measuring arterial pCO₂ compared with ABGs.

 Despite their growing use, there has been limited studies comparing VBG versus ABG in diagnosis of hypercapnic respiratory failure, and billing and device qualification guidance does not admit venous blood gas as sufficient evidence of hypercapnic respiratory failure.
 In a study by Davies et. al, hospitalized patients with known or suspected hypercapnic respiratory failure underwent near-simultaneous ABG and VBG testing.
 Results demonstrated close agreement in PaCO2 values between ABG and calculated values derived from VBGs, supporting the use of VBGs in monitoring hypercapnic patients.2 Similarly, a review by Lacy et. al analyzed a prospective study which found VBG to have 100% sensitivity in identifying hypercapnia in those with respiratory failure due to COPD exacerbation, pneumonia, heart failure and asthma using Pv CO2 greater than 45 mmHg.1 Ak et. al published an additional prospective study in COPD patients in acute exacerbation that found VBG to identify hypercapnia in 100%.
 3 In contrast, McKeever found wide variability between arterial and venous CO₂ levels in COPD patients with acute exacerbations, underscoring the limitations of VBG precision.4 Most prior studies have emphasized the analytical agreement between venous and arterial blood gases.
 Few have examined whether hypercapnia identified by each method carries similar prognostic weight, or whether observed differences reflect patient selection rather than biology.
 If venous hypercapnia predicts outcomes adverse outcomes such as the need for ventilatory support, this would support using VBGs as diagnostic evidence of hypercapnic respiratory failure.